All plan types/levels | |

 Open your Airtable home screen.

-Open the base hosting the record with the field ID you want to review.
+Open the base with the field ID you want to find.

 To find multiple field IDs: